Royal Gramma - A Beautiful Fish That is Beginner Friendly

 Unfortunately, it is difficult to find a royal gramma that is tank bred.
 This is primarily due to the availability of wild grammas near the United States and being relatively cheap to import.
 Grammas are abundant and cheap to purchase at any online or local fish store.
 Successfully breeding royal grammas is also difficult.
 While they are easy to get to spawn, it is difficult to rear and grow out the larvae and juveniles.

 Outside of the US, there are efforts to tank breed them.
 One such location is Australia.
 In Australia, it is not uncommon for a Royal Gramma to cost as much as $120 compared to usually less than $20 in the US.
 Reef Keepers reported that successful breeding programs are underway with captive grammas likely to be available this year.
 As Royal Gramma care for fry improve, I would expect us to see tank breed fish come into the supply chain at some point in the future.

-What's Your Experience With Royal Grammas
+What's Your Experience With Royal Grammas?

 Let us know your experience with this fish in the comments below.
 We love hearing everyone's personal experience and tank stories.